 In the upper part of the edit window, you can define your query.
 When you click Query, the current subscriptions are displayed in the lower part of the edit window.
-Unless you make any changes to the default query, this displays all subscriptions that are registered with all of the brokers that are set up for publish/subscribe.
+Unless you make any changes to the default query, the edit window displays all subscriptions that are registered with all of the brokers that are set up for publish/subscribe.